 - 86 women on the waiting list died last year because an organ did not become available?

 - Please continue to use the #DonateLife hashtag in your posts, particularly as we get closer to National Donate Life Month in April.

 - Please continue to raise awareness for the Donate Life License Plate available to order from the NCDMV.
-Information on how to obtain the license plate can be found on the Donate Life NC website.

 National Donate Life Month is in April and there are many resources at the Donate Life America website, including logos, posters, Facebook avatars and more.